10 Simple Steps

 You’ll notice quickly, depending on how distracted by the scenery, that there are no roadside ads in Vermont.
 Hell, there wasn’t a Walmart until the late 90s and you still can’t find a McDonalds near the capital, but why?
 Because no one in the state (and most of modern consumerism in general) wants to be pestered with conventional, mindless, mainstream corporate advertising.

-For everything else along the entrepreneurial journey please consider Startup Savant as one of your reliable and ultra-savvy sources of useful-motivational info.
-We focus on fellow change-makers and give them the proverbial microphone to share their stories, their trials, and their successes.
+For everything else along the entrepreneurial journey please consider Startup Savant as one of your reliable and savvy sources of free information.
+We focus on interviewing fellow entrepreneurs and give them the proverbial microphone to share their stories, their trials, and their successes.

 Out of all the resources available to help you start a business in Vermont, here are the two we believe in most.
-With IncFile and LivePlan, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.
+With an incorporation service and business plan software, you'll take the first steps toward bringing your idea to life and having a solid plan behind it.